Why C-Section Moms Are Amazing (and Deserve More Credit) - Baby Chick

 6. Your body is amazing!

 Having gone through both deliveries, I was glad I ended up with it for baby #2 instead of #1.
-I could not imagine navigating surgery recovery on top of becoming a new mom, being sleep-deprived, figuring out breastfeeding, etc. C-section moms are truly inspiring.
+I could not imagine navigating surgery recovery on top of becoming a new mom, being sleep-deprived, and figuring out breastfeeding, etc. C-section moms are truly inspiring.

-7. You are physically tough handling the challenges recovery brings.
+7. You are physically tough, handling the challenges recovery brings.

 We are up against additional challenges like delayed milk production, surgical recovery while caring for an infant, and often negative mental health impacts of a birth plan that I did not choose.